Dar es Salaam: Economy and infrastructure

 Dar es Salaam is Tanzania's most important city for both business and government.
 The city contains high concentrations of trade and other services and manufacturing compared to other parts of the country, which has about 65 percent of its population in rural areas.
 Downtown includes small businesses, many of which are run by traders and proprietors whose families originated in the Middle East and the Indian subcontinent—areas of the world with which the settlements of the Tanzanian coast have had long-standing trading relations.

 The Dar es Salaam Central Business District is the largest in Tanzania and comprises the Kisutu, Kivukoni, Upanga and Kariakoo areas.
 The downtown area is located in the Ilala district.
 Kivukoni is home to the Tanzania Central Bank, The Bank of Tanzania, the Dar es Salaam Stock Exchange and the city's important Magogoni fish market.
 With businesses and offices, Kisutu is the location of Dar es Salaam central railway station, the PSPF Towers, and the TPA Tower.

 Dar es Salaam is undergoing major construction and development.
 The 35-storey PSPF Twin Towers are the second tallest building in the city and the country.
 The city has major infrastructural challenges, including an outdated transport system and occasional power rationing.

 Financial services

 The Dar es Salaam Stock Exchange (DSE) is the country's first stock market.
+The headquarters of the Natural Gas Revenue Fund is also here.